TileDB-Inc/TileDB-VCF/docker/README.md

 # TileDB-VCF Docker Images

-TileDB-VCF is a C++ library for efficient storage and retrieval of genomic variant-call data using [TileDB][].
+TileDB-VCF is a C++ library for efficient storage and retrieval of genomic variant-call data using [TileDB Embedded][tiledb].

 ## Quick reference